controlecidadao/samantha_ia/README.md

 1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.
 Close some programs if necessary to free memory.

-2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and choose a `gguf` model that fits in your available memory.
+2) Visit [Hugging Face](https://huggingface.co/models?library=gguf&sort=trending&search=gguf) repository and click on the card to open the corresponding page.
+Locate the _Files and versions_ tab and choose a `gguf` model that fits in your available memory.

-3) Right click over the selected model download link icon and copy its url.
+4) Right click over the model download link icon and copy its url.

-4) Paste the model url into Samantha's _Download Models for Testing_ field.
+5) Paste the model url into Samantha's _Download Models for Testing_ field.

-5) Insert a prompt into _USER Prompt_ field and press `Enter` (keep the $$$ sign at the end of your prompt).
+6) Insert a prompt into _USER Prompt_ field and press `Enter` (keep the $$$ sign at the end of your prompt).
 The model will be downloaded and the response will be generated using a deterministic settings.
 You can track this process via Task Management.

 <br>